 - PADS Play, record, and organize a bank of samples.
-Blackbox comes with hundreds of samples and allows you to record or transfer over your own WAV files. - KEYS Play samples chromatically.
-You can also connect a MIDI device to blackbox to trigger pads. - SEQS Record sequences as you play pads or keys.
+Blackbox comes with hundreds of samples and allows you to record or transfer over your own WAV files. - KEYS Play samples chromatically using a piano keyboard style input or a grid input. - SEQS Record sequences as you play pads or keys.
 Each sequence can record any one or more of the pads.
 Toggle sequences on and off over time. - SONG Enable Song Mode to record Song Sections as you turn sequences on and off. - FX Apply effects to individual pads.
-Adjust the parameters for the delay and reverb effects. - MIX Adjust the volume and pan of each pad. - PSET Save your work and start a new creation.
+Adjust the parameters for the delay and reverb effects.
+Apply EQ to the mix. - MIX Adjust the volume and pan of each pad.
+Mute pads. - PSET Save your work and start a new creation. - TOOLS Configure settings that persist across presets.